bbauska/CSS-Notes4Pros/README.md

 This will rotate the element 15 degrees clockwise and then translate it 200px to the right.

-In chained transforms, **the coordinate system moves with the element**.
+In chained transforms, <b>the coordinate system moves with the element</b>.
 This means that the translation won&apos;t be horizontal but on an axis rotate 15 degrees clockwise as shown in the following image:

 !&lbrack;&rbrack;(./images/image207.jpg){width="7.48037510936133in"